 -

-Light after t-min → shifts clock earlier
+Light after t-min shifts the clock earlier.

 -

-Light before t-min → shifts clock later
+Light before t-min shifts the clock later.

 -